Docs

 The detector combines four classes of signal.
 No single signal is sufficient.
 High-confidence detection requires agreement across at least three.

-C / C++ MSVC, MinGW, GCC, Clang High Full rule coverage.
-Reference toolchain for MSVC.
+C / C++ .c .h .cpp .hpp High Full rule coverage.
+Memory-safety focus.

 Automatic detection

-When a target is loaded via the Browse button, the application automatically inspects the import table, scans for compiler-emitted strings, and matches against a fingerprint database.
-The detected language is displayed in the scan progress log and determines which language-specific vulnerability rules are applied.
+When a source folder is loaded via the Browse button, the application automatically detects each file's language from its extension and contents.
+The detected languages are displayed in the scan progress log and determine which language-specific vulnerability rules are applied.

 Core concepts